 The statements further drew the ire of the public – both online and offline.

-This ended on a more positive note, but netizens still took notice and related it to the Flight 3411 debacle.
+While the particular incident ended on a more positive note, netizens still took notice and related it to the Flight 3411 debacle.

 Did the scorpion ask for volunteers first or nah https://t.co/UHXkoi6YBy